Dr. Bawumia clarifies job creation numbers report

 The Office continued: “The Office of the Vice President wishes to state for record that portions of the quote were fabricated, as nowhere in the Vice President’s address at Mpraeso did he say, “these days there are jobs everywhere,” as was reported by myjoyonline.com and shared by its social media handles.”

-According to them, the Office finds it strange that comments Mr. Bawumia did not utter “found their way in the story and attributed to him in a direct quote.”
+According to them, the Office finds it strange that comments Dr. Bawumia did not utter “found their way in the story and attributed to him in a direct quote.”

 “The misrepresentation is still highlighted on some social media platforms of multimedia such as Joy News.